Fixing KDC Authentication Problems when upgrading your domain and forest functional level from 2003 to 2008 R2

 The rather simple resolution to all this trouble is simply to restart the KERBEROS DISTRIBUTION KEY or KDC service on all Domain controllers.
 While simply restarting the Service will solve the problem, you’re probably better off just doing a proper restart after upgrading your functional levels, only from 2003 to 2008 / 2008 R2.

-11 thoughts to “Fixing KDC Authentication Problems when upgrading your domain and forest functional level from 2003 to 2008 R2”
+11 responses to “Fixing KDC Authentication Problems when upgrading your domain and forest functional level from 2003 to 2008 R2”

 thanks you very much for this information!